mcaskill/composer-plugin-exclude-files/README.md

 > File exclusions of dependencies' `composer.json`s are ignored.

 From your main `composer.json`, add the `exclude-from-files` property to the `extra` section.
-The list of paths must be relative to this composer manifest.
+The list of paths must be relative to this composer manifest's vendor directory.

 This plugin is invoked before the autoloader is dumped, such as with the commands `install`, `update`, and `dump-autoload`.

-Example:
+###### Example 1: Using illuminate/support

 ```json
 {